ballerina-platform/module-ballerinax-hubspot.crm.commerce.quotes/examples/sales-analytics/README.md

 ### 2. Configuration

-Create a `Config.toml` file in the example's root directory and, provide your Hubspot account related configurations as follows:
+Create a `Config.toml` file in the example's root directory and, provide your HubSpot account related configurations as follows:

 ```toml
 clientId = "<client-id>"